 “Want to know what’s strange?” he asked and without waiting for an answer, continued, “Whenever I hear a certain tune, there’s always someone standing at the door!”

 Glenn Hall was in the St. Louis Blues net for one of the most memorable goals in N.H.L. history.
 Boston Bruins defenceman Bobby Orr scored a Stanley Cup overtime winning goal in Boston Garden, flying through the air after he popped the big one in behind Hall.

 The overtime marker has become an iconic hockey photo, prompting Hall to ask Orr, “Is that the only goal you ever scored?,” adding, “Bobby, I was in the shower before you landed on the ice.”

 Hall looked my way and asked, “Do you know how old Bobby Orr was when he stopped playing [due to injuries]?”
 “I dunno,” I said.
 “29!” replied Hall.
 And, shaking his head, he continued,”Can you imagine what Bobby would have accomplished had he played another ten years?”

 The two remain close friends, occasionally appearing together for autograph signings.

-Glenn likes to play golf, which isn’t unusual for hockey players.
-When teams were eliminated from the playoffs, sports stories often made mention of the fact that those players were now on the golf course.
+Glenn likes to play golf, not unusual for hockey players.
+When teams were eliminated from the playoffs, sports stories often made mention of the fact that they were now on the golf course.
 So what happens to golfers when they’re eliminated from a tournament?
 Do they play hockey?
-Yes, that’s a joke.